Attractions Near and Far

 Tower Rock– Unique rock formations with amazing views of the Ohio river below.
 Check out the great video clip showing some of the amazing views from the top of Tower Rock in Hardin County Illinois.

 One Horse Gap Lake – Voted by Western Horseman magazine readers as one of the top 5 places to ride, the Shawnee National Forest offers some of the most remote and fascinating trails to hike, ride and explore.
 One Horse Gap Lake is a 26 acre lake in the heart of this unique geological area.
 Described as “southern Illinois’ most remote bouldering area”, the eastern region of the Shawnee National Forest is quite different from the rest.
 Giant overhanging boulders which lay hidden in the vast forest combined with huge, exposed domes of sandstone jutting out the earth is where you’ll find One Horse Gap Lake.
 This area, named after the narrow gap in the bluffs that allows only one horse to pass through at a time will take you around the lake with awe inspiring views and scenery.

-Besides several small ponds, loaded with fish and tucked away from time in the remote Shawnee Hills, Hardin County also offers two free boat launches into the Smithland Poole on the Great Ohio River.
+Besides several small ponds, including our own, loaded with fish and tucked away from time in the remote Shawnee Hills, Hardin County also offers two free boat launches into the Smithland Poole on the Great Ohio River.
 Want to explore other larger lakes, take a short drive and explore

 - Enter one of the regularly scheduled fishing competitions on the Ohio River in the Smithland Poole.

 - Kincaid Lake – A 2,750 acre lake known for excellent crappie fishing. (approx. 2 hours away)

 Recharge your boat batteries in the evenings at one of our boat charging facilities.
 Fees apply.